-PHY 636 Semi-conductor Physics - Three
+PHY 636 Semi-conductor Physics - Three semester hours.

-semester hours.
 Semiconductor principles, electron band theory of solids.
 Electronic properties of insulators and semiconductors, Hall effect.
 Defect states and interaction in semiconductors, elemental and compound semiconductors.
 Recombination and trapping, organic semiconductors.
 (Prerequisite PHY 632)

-PHY 637 Special Topics in Materials Science -
+PHY 637 Special Topics in Materials Science - Three semester hours.
+Topics will be selected in

 Three semester hours.
 Topics will be selected in accordance with the special interest of students.

 (Consent of Instructor)